 - When mailing any cancellation notice, you should ask for a "return receipt" at the post office so you have proof the notice was received.
 Be sure to keep a copy of your cancellation request;

-- If you hand deliver the notice to the club, ask the health studio employee to initial your copy of the notice, showing it was actually received, and have it dated;
+- If you hand-deliver the notice to the club, ask an employee to initial and date your copy of the notice, showing it was actually received;

 - After you have properly cancelled your membership, you are under no obligation to continue making contract payments.
 However, you may still be obligated to pay the initiation fee after canceling the membership if you financed the initiation fee and signed a non-refundable clause.